Body farm: Opposition

 The body farms have contributed a great deal to the field of forensic anthropology.
-However, when such facilities first opened, local communities sometimes resisted, arguing these facilities are disturbing.
-Many have made the argument that the decomposing corpses will attract insects and scavenging animals.
-After the opening of the University of Tennessee's Body Farm, there were a number of complaints about the odor that was coming from the farm.
+However, when such facilities first opened, local communities sometimes resisted, many arguing that the decomposing corpses attract insects and scavenging animals.
+After the opening of the University of Tennessee's Body Farm, there were a number of complaints about odor.
 Also, many people even claimed that they could see the decomposing bodies from their homes.
 The university fixed this problem by installing a privacy fence.
 In Tennessee, after the opening of the first body farm, an organization called Solutions to Issues of Concern to Knoxvillians (SICK) protested the facility by holding up signs that read, "This makes us SICK."
-However, all of the facilities were able to open and quickly overcame concerns.
+However, all the facilities were able to open and quickly overcame concerns.
 Some citizens continue to oppose such facilities in their communities.
 Original plans to build the USF facility on Hillsborough County Sheriff's Office property in Lithia were cancelled in April 2015 over concerns from nearby residents about possible smells and groundwater contamination.
 The facility was ultimately opened in Pasco county.

 Forensic advancement

 Since the start of the initial Body Farm in Tennessee, William Bass, a forensic anthropologist, has worked to help fill in various law enforcement officials on questions involving decomposition rates that help pin-point the time of death of victims during trials.
 Furthering this research at the Tennessee Body Farm, Bass and his team began to expand into other forensic investigative questions such as what was the climate during death, if water was involved during the decomposition process, and if clothing was on the body or not during decomposition.
 All questions and areas of focus which help narrow the window of possible death during investigative research on dead and decomposing bodies in trials.

-Jennifer DeBruyn, a microbial ecologist, has begun studying both the impact of the environment on the body, and the body's impact on the environment at the Tennessee Body Farm as recently as 2015.
+Jennifer DeBruyn, a microbial ecologist, has begun studying both the impact of the environment on the body, and the body's impact on the environment at the Tennessee Body Farm in 2015.
 Focusing on the impact and importance of the microbe environments inside the human body and in the soil as different enzymes leach out during decomposition, DeBruyn and her team have helped narrow down two potential bacterial organisms Bacteroides and Lactobacillus which offer the potential for consistent cycles and rates during decomposition.
 DeBruyn hopes this area of research has the potential to narrow down the possible window of death even more so in the face of variations from climate, water, variance in individual metabolic decomposition rates and potential scavengers.